LGAPIPortalSuperAdmin/cms/cmsContents/prd/yamlManagement/yaml_business_en.md

             |Commercial HVAC|LG BECON Cloud (https://beconcloud.lge.com)|
       - name: Push API
         description: |
-          The Push API is used to allow B2B partners' services to receive or stop receiving messages whenever there is a change in the status of a specific device.
+          The Push API is used to allow B2B partners' services to receive or stop receiving push notifications defined in Device Profile.
 This API is currently available to products registered on LG ThinQ only, but more products will be supported in the future.
 In order for the B2B partner service to receive the device status, the Callback call information of the B2B partner service must be registered in the LG Smart Solution API Developer in advance.
 The types of device status changes provided by Callback are as follows.
 The conditions for the Callback subscription may differ by type.

             | Push Type | Description | Pre-Condition |
             |-|-|-|